My name is Marco, and I am what you could call a retired accessibility veteran. I've been retired for health reasons since January 2023.

 I am totally blind from birth and have been using screen readers of various shapes and sizes since 1991, when I got my first DOS-based PC.

-I hope this blog will be a good resource for readers on all and any accessibility-related topics.
+I hope this, now archived, blog will be a good resource for readers on all and any accessibility-related topics.
 Enjoy the read!

 How to contact me 🔗